 Partners and funding

-The project is carried out in cooperation with key individual facilitators and following institutional partners:
+The project is funded by the German Federal Foreign Office and carried out in cooperation with key individual facilitators and following institutional partners:

 - Ilia State University, Tbilisi